errose28/dotfiles/README.md

     - This will only run commands from the *linux* and *common* directories that have been tagged as being for Linux.

+    - direnv will try to determine whether you are on Linux or Macos and set robot's `--include` flag accordingly with an environment variable.